lvabarajithan/RxRockPaperScissor/README.md

 5. If both player score is same, another move is made randomly which decides the winner.
 6. The scores and player moves are saved in a database.

-### The code
+### Goal
+1. A button should be clicked to initiate player moves
+2. The player details such as names, scores should be displayed in UI
+3. Game summary for each move should be displayed in UI
+4. Option to see previous game details
-1. The game should be scalable, that is, storing data to local storage and cloud database.
+4. The code should be scalable, that is, storing data to local storage and cloud database
-2. More rules can be added to the game.
+5. Ability to add more rules to the game.

 ### What I learnt?
 1. Reactive programming